Cerviche/Glide2o2r/README.md

 Texture Conversion Pipeline: Rice (Glide) → NG Format for SoH Project Description

-This pipeline automates the conversion of Ocarina of Time community texture packs from the legacy Rice/Glide format to the modern o2r format used by Ship of Harkinian (SoH).
+This pipeline automates the conversion of Ocarina of Time community texture packs from the legacy Rice/Glide format to the modern NG format used by Ship of Harkinian (SoH).
 The Texture Formats
 1. Rice/Glide Format (Legacy)